mkhatib254/ChatBot-Ecl/README.md

 ## Notes :
 - In Mac, in order to know if you are using Metal or only CPU, you can check the initialisation of the Llama2.
 If the initialisation doesnt show Metal Buffer Size and shows only CPU Buffer Size, then you are only working on CPU, and the installation of llama-cpp wasn't quite right.

+- You can visit the Langchain page to learn how to apply theoretical knowledge into practical code.
+It's a framework designed to simplify the creation of applications using large language models.
+They offer pre-defined functions for this purpose.
+Here's the link to the page : https://www.langchain.com

+## Slides :

+- In the folder slides, you will find the support used to present the project to the jury at ECL.
+It is a simplified way to explain the process of the work of the ChatBot

+## Bibliography :

+- The bibliography folder gives the articles that took this project to its end.
+There is the article about MiniLM, the embedding that we used in order to acheive the CPU-Only solution.
+There is another article about Llama2 and why would it be an Llm working in a project of ChatBot, and finally there are 2 articles about the process of indexation (check slides and report) and how is faiss used.